Econ4ahappyworld/Course_Project_Getting_and_Cleaning_Data/CodeBook.md

 The description variable refers to one of the six activities that the subjects undertook they were either:
 LAYING, SITTING, STANDING, WALKING, WALKING DOWNSTAIRS or WALKING UPSTAIRS.

 The remaining variables refer to measurements taken by the accelerometer and the gryoscope.
-A full description of these measurements can be found in the ANNEX at the bottom of this book.
+A full description of these measurements can be found in the 'features.txt' accessible in the original dataset.

 These variables use the following shorthand: